ericstober/nodejs-crash-course-2024/README.md

 This eventsDemo.js file demonstrates the events module, more specifcally the EventEmitter.
 This can be used to create your own custom events and then handle those events.

+---

+## processDemo.js

+The processDemo.js file demonstrates the process module which can be used to access system information.